zarf-dev/proposals/6-manifest-preview-capability/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

-Introduce a new command called `zarf package preview` which will have the ability to display a zarf package yaml after templated, imports, and flavors are applied.
-Alongside manifests or values files that will be deployed.
-Additionally, enhance the `zarf package inspect` command to give it the ability to display manifests or values files.
+Users need an easier way to view what their zarf.yaml will look like after templating, imports, and flavors are applied.
+Users need a way to view their manifests and values files after Zarf variables are applied.

+This will be accomplished through a new CLI command `zarf package preview` and enhancements to `zarf package inspect`

 ## Motivation